DuckOfDisorder/BlobCats/README.md

 All SVG files were done by me by hand (TwT)

+The banner usees the Nova Round font by Wojciech Kalinowski

 ## License
-This repository is filed under Apache License 2.0
+This repository, including the banner, is filed under Apache License 2.0

 Due to the lack of explicit statement, the blob cats also fall under Apache 2.0, similar to this repository.